lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the size of the Sender-Abort Header may be made such that it is not padded
 - or the total size of the MIC and the Payload of an All-1 SCHC Fragment is at least the size of an L2 Word
-- or through other alignement and size combinations
+- or through other alignment and size combinations

 The SCHC Sender-Abort MUST NOT be acknowledged.